thedart76/aframe-webvr-scene-editor/README.md

 ### Info

-❓ Designing for VR is different than designing for flat experiences.

-**1 unit = 1 meter**
+❓ Designing for VR is different than designing for flat experiences, because **1 unit = 1 meter**.

 Enter VR mode and play with primitives to populate the scene and **learn how important designing at actual scale is!**